Debraheem/Massive_star_binaries/Lab3.md

 $ cp -r ./Lab1_binary/accretor_final.mod ./Lab3/Evolve_accretor_star
 ```

 If you did not complete Bonus 2 exercise from Lab1, you can download an `accretor_final.mod` for your case <a href="https://drive.google.com/drive/folders/1xK_zLYE7tF5S1QCADcIDLvrmOUqZTCvU?usp=share_link" target="_blank"> here</a>.
-Alternatively, if you like, we have also provided a pre-evolved copy of the accretor model in the `evolve_accretor_star` directory with the name `accretor_final_1.mod` (note that this model may not be of the same mass as you would have got from Lab1, but that is OK).
+Alternatively, if you like, we have also provided a pre-evolved copy of the accretor model in the `evolve_accretor_star` directory with the name `accretor_final_1.mod`.
 If you want to use this model, rename the file to `accretor_final.mod` to match the name included within `inlist_accretor`.

 | :question: QUESTION |